 Disney's Donald Duck cartoon Donald's Lucky Day is released.
 Directed by Jack King, mail carrier Donald has to avoid a number of bad luck omens because it's Friday the 13th!

-Planes and appeared in Gepetto, Disney's 2000 made-for-television remake of Pinocchio, playing the Blue Fairy.
+appeared in Gepetto, Disney's 2000 made-for-television remake of Pinocchio, playing the Blue Fairy.
+She is the voice

-(Louis-Dreyfus is best known for her roles on both hit series Seinfeld and The New Adventures of Old Christine.)
+Louis-Dreyfus is best known for her television roles on both hit series Seinfeld and The New Adventures of Old Christine.

 Walt Disney's Wonderful World of Color airs "Little Dog Lost."